ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 Going Further
 =============

+If you want to contribute your module back to Ansible, review our :ref:`submission checklist <developing_modules_checklist>` and :ref:`best practices <developing_modules_best_practices>` before you start writing code.

 If you would like to contribute to the main Ansible repository by adding a new feature or fixing a bug, `create a fork <https://help.github.com/articles/fork-a-repo/>`_